jeremypbeasley/canlis_j/familymeal.markdown

     desc: "A weekend fest that supports our favorite farms.
 Get a meal planning head start with a box of the very same ingredients we would use to make fine dining meals in pre-pandemic times.
 Perfect for a weekend of brunches, BBQ's, and outdoor eating.
-Complete with tips and suggestions for the home cook.<br><br>
+Complete with tips and suggestions for the home cook."
-      \nDeliveries take place between 4pm-7pm"
     price: "$195"
     is_soldout: false
     is_forsale: true
+  - title: The Weekender
+    date: 2020-08-28 00:00:00 -07:00
+    show_date: true
+    delivery_id: 177822
+    pickup_id: 177824
+    desc: "A weekend fest that supports our favorite farms.
+Get a meal planning head start with a box of the very same ingredients we would use to make fine dining meals in pre-pandemic times.
+Perfect for a weekend of brunches, BBQ's, and outdoor eating.
+Complete with tips and suggestions for the home cook."
+    is_soldout: false
+    is_forsale: false
 - menu-category-title: Cocktail Kits
   menu-items:
   - title: 'Manhattan '